DgFutureLab/satoyama-api/README.md

 satoyama-api
 ============

-RESTful (more or less) API for working with sensor networks based on Freaklabs open hardware
+RESTful (more or less) API for working with sensor networks based on Freaklabs open hardware.
+Test

 API Usage